MicrosoftDocs/playfab-docs/playfab-docs/features/config/dev-test-live/migrating-from-parse-to-playfab.md

 PlayFab has basic support for analytics and reporting built into the Game Manager.
 More advanced analytics providers are available through the PlayFab Add-on Marketplace, including Segment, Appuri, and Omniata (coming soon).

 Many analytics events are generated for your game automatically (for example, player logged in, player stat changed).
-Games can also [log custom events](https://api.playfab.com/documentation/Client/method/LogEvent) from either the client or server.
+Games can also log custom events using the client [WritePlayerEvent](xref:titleid.playfabapi.com.client.analytics.writeplayerevent) or server [WritePlayerEvent](xref:titleid.playfabapi.com.server.analytics.writeplayerevent) methods.
 All events are automatically forwarded to any analytics providers installed via the Marketplace.

 ### Receipt validation